KU Libraries: Fines, Fees, Lost Item, and Damage Charges for Library Equipment and Accessories (Laptops, Headphones, and More)

 - After 60 days overdue, if the equipment or accessory is returned in good condition, only the lost equipment charge will be forgiven.

 This policy does not apply to Kenneth Spencer Research Library and to Wheat Law Library on the Lawrence campus or to the KU Medical Center libraries (Clendening, Dykes, and Farha).

 Borrowing privileges are suspended if the borrower: a) accumulates a total of $80 or more in unpaid charges; b) is no longer enrolled at or employed by the University; c) no longer has a valid KU Library Borrower Card.
 Individuals who no longer qualify for KU Libraries privileges remain responsible for items checked out and for charges incurred when library privileges were active.

 Library charges must be paid promptly.
-Unpaid library charges are transferred to Student Account Services for collection approximately 90 days after the charges are first incurred.
+Unpaid library charges are transferred to Student Accounts & Receivables for collection approximately 90 days after the charges are first incurred.
 Failure to pay results in the loss of borrowing privileges, the placement of holds on transcripts and enrollment, referral of unpaid charges to collection agencies, and/or garnishment of paychecks, state income tax refunds, etc.